PhungDucKien/excelium/slate/source/includes/_web_api.md

 --------- | -----------
 text | the value to match with the result

-## Verify Prompt Contain
+## Verify Prompt Match

-Verifies that the message of a JavaScript question prompt dialog contains the given value.
+Verifies that the message of a JavaScript question prompt dialog matches the given value.
 When the verify fails, the test will continue execution, logging the failure.

 ### Usage

 `
-verifyPromptContain(text)
+verifyPromptMatch(text)
 `

 ### Parameters